Robert Chambers (criminal)

 Robert Emmet Chambers Jr. (born September 25, 1966) is an American criminal.
 Dubbed the Preppy Killer and the Central Park Strangler, Chambers gained notoriety for the August 26, 1986, strangulation death of 18-year-old Jennifer Levin in New York City's Central Park, for which he was originally charged with second degree murder.
-Chambers changed his story several times during the course of the ensuing investigation, ultimately claiming that Levin's death was the accidental result of him pushing her off of him as she purportedly sexually assaulted him, an account that was characterized by media accounts as one of "rough sex."
+Chambers changed his story several times during the course of the ensuing investigation, ultimately claiming that Levin's death was the accidental result of him pushing her off of him as she purportedly sexually assaulted him, an account that was characterized by media accounts as one of "rough sex".
 Chambers later pleaded guilty to manslaughter after a jury failed to reach a verdict after nine days of deliberation.

 Early life

 Robert Emmett Chambers was born on September 25, 1966, the only child of Phyllis Chambers, an Irish-born nurse, and Robert Chambers Sr., who worked for MCA Records and later in videocassette distribution.
 The family inititally lived in the working-class neighborhood of Jackson Heights, Queens, and later moved to Manhattan.
-Chambers grew up attending fancy prep schools in New York City's wealthy Upper East Side.
 Though not affluent, Chambers' mother worked to pay for his childhood attendance at the prestigious York Preparatory School on the Upper East Side, though scholarships assisted in this.
 The fact that his family had far less money than his classmates created social problems for Chambers, including difficulty socializing with his peers.
 By the time he reached college age, Chambers had descended into a life of petty theft, alcoholism, and drug use.

 Chambers was accepted by Boston University, but was asked to leave after one semester for reasons which included the use of a stolen credit card.
 He later committed other petty thefts and burglaries in connection with his drug and alcohol abuse.
 Unable to hold a job, Chambers was issued a summons for disorderly conduct one night after leaving Dorrian's Red Hand, a bar located at 300 East 84th Street in Manhattan.
 He destroyed the summons as the police were leaving the scene, yelling, "You fucking cowards, you should stick to niggers!"